mikelou1/mixed-precision-summation/README.md

 ### Tier IV: > 9,995

+#### Solution 1: Selective-Exposure Beam Search — 9,998.97

 Tier III solutions, even at their upper end, implement the subset-sum reframing with fixed-shape modifications (full block upgrades, half/quarter/eighth splits).
 Beating this regime requires extending the candidate pool beyond fixed-shape splits into a continuous space of partial-tree exposures, and pairing that with a chooser strong enough to navigate it.

-**Insight IV: frontier beam search for selective node exposure.** The algorithm described here is an original contribution of this submission.
+**Insight IV: selective-exposure beam search over a precomputed fp16 tree.** The algorithm described here is an original contribution of this submission.
 Construct a precomputed fp16 reduction tree, expose its top level $b$ as a starting set of nodes, and run a beam search that selectively descends into individual nodes to fine-tune the residual error.
 Each descent step trades one fp16 add for finer-grained control over $E$.
 The beam keeps the candidate set diverse enough that combinations whose residuals cancel can be discovered on cases where coarser-grained correction misses by a single bit.
 Unlike the subset-sum DPs found in the strongest AI submissions, which operate over a fixed catalogue of block-level modifications, this search operates over a continuous space of tree-path exposures, which is what allows it to clear Tier IV.
-The Frontier Beam-Search solver clears Tier IV at 9,998.97.
+The Selective-Exposure Beam Search solver clears Tier IV at 9,998.97.
 The remainder of this section breaks the algorithm into its concrete phases.

 #### Phase 1: Preprocessing